 Just be aware that if you’re air drying a cord of wood, it may take six to nine months for the wood to reach below 20 percent dampness.
 Once it has, however, the wood can be considered sufficiently “seasoned” and is ready to be burned.
 For this reason, it’s a good idea to buy cords from a supplier, such as ButlerWood, if you’re in immediate need of wood.
 All of our wood is pre-seasoned and ready for use upon purchase, making it much more convenient for customers, such as restaurants, who require a consistent supply.

 Gauging How Much Wood You Need

 If you intend to buy a cord for personal use, it may be more prudent to buy a half or one-quarter cord—unless you plan to use your fireplace or build fires frequently.
 Most fireplaces hold two to three logs at a time, so those are good numbers to consider when gauging how much wood you want and how often you anticipate actually using the wood.
-If you want to stock up for the winter season, however, a full cord may be your best option to ensure you’re well equipped.
+If you want to stock up for the winter season, however, a full cord of wood may be your best option to ensure you’re well equipped.